otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 ---

-In the main `app.js` file (in the root directory), add the following code.
+In the `app.js` file (in the root directory), add the following code.

 ```javascript
 // This should be declared under import indexRoutes from "./routes/app.js";